DHTMLX/docs-spreadsheet/docs/loading_data.md

 spreadsheet2.parse(state);
 ~~~

 ## Exporting data

-dhtmlxSpreadSheet provides the ability to export data from a spreadsheet into an Excel file.
+DHTMLX Spreadsheet provides the ability to export data from a spreadsheet into an Excel file.
 There are corresponding controls in the Toolbar and Menu in the user interface:

 - Menu: File -> Download as..-> Microsoft Excel(.xlsx)

 ```
 ![Export to Excel menu](export_xlsx_menu.png)
 ```

 - Toolbar: Export -> Microsoft Excel(.xlsx)

 ```
 ![Export from Excel toolbar](export_xlsx_toolbar.png)
 ```